GustavLindberg99/JsTypeChecking.php/README.md

+# JsTypeChecking.php is deprecated in favor of [Typecheck.js](https://github.com/GustavLindberg99/Typecheck.js)

 # Overview

 jsTypeChecking.php is a PHP script that lets you do type checking on function arguments in Javascript as follows: